gitcommitshow/rudder-github-app/docs/api-reference.md

 - `DOCS_AGENT_API_LINK_URL`: URL for docs linking endpoint
 - `DOCS_AGENT_API_TIMEOUT`: Timeout for DocsAgent API calls (default: 350000ms)
 - `DOCS_REPOS`: Comma-separated list of repositories eligible for docs review
+- `API_POST_GITHUB_COMMENT`: Webhook URL for DocsAgent to post result back to (defaults to `our WEBSITE_ADDRESS/api/comment` where we have configured github issue/pr comments).
+Allows use case to use a proxy url for this webhook url in staging server.

 ### Development & Deployment
 - `DEFAULT_GITHUB_ORG`: Default GitHub organization